 Section 2.4.
 Coordinated Entry System

 The FEHC will operate a coordinated entry system that will provide a comprehensive assessment of the needs of individuals and families for housing and services.
 It is designed to be easily accessed by individuals and families seeking housing or services, is well advertised, and includes a comprehensive and standardized assessment tool.
 The system is designed to coordinate program participation intake, assessment, and provision of referrals.
-The FEHC Steering Committee will oversee the implementation of the coordinated entry system.
+The FEHC Board of Directors will oversee the implementation of the coordinated entry system.

 ARTICLE III - MEMBERSHIP